 Places Visited: Delhi, Varanasi, Khajuraho, Orchha, Agra, Jaipur, Jodhpur, Udaipur

-Experience India’s sacred and religious heritage on our tour of the North's historic highlights.
+Staying in five star hotels you experience India’s cultural, sacred and religious heritage on this tour of the North's historic highlights.
 Spanning 2,500 years of monumental architecture, this loop from Delhi across the Gangetic Plains to Varanasi and southern Rajasthan weaves between India’s most iconic temples, palaces and forts, culminating with a stay in the dreamy lakeside city of Udaipur.
-In the course of a highly varied fortnight you’ll travel in the footsteps of the Buddha, experience the erotic intensity of Khajuraho’s tantric stone carvings and watch the sunrise over the Ganges, as well as seeing the Taj and many other fabulous medieval wonders of Agra, including a couple of rarely visited gems.
+In the course of a highly varied fortnight you’ll travel in the footsteps of the Buddha, experience the erotic intensity of Khajuraho’s tantric stone carvings and watch the sunrise over the Ganges, as well as seeing the Taj Mahal and many other fabulous medieval wonders of Agra, including a couple of rarely visited gems.

 - Accommodation 13 nights